 In the case of Mansard roofs, however, all four sides of the roof are pitched at two different angles.
 The top is less sloped and like the Gambrel, the lower half of the roof is pitched at a near-vertical angle.

-The benefit of this roof is that they’re very unique looking and can create a living space, known as a garrett.
+The benefit of the Mansard roof is that they’re very unique looking and can create a living space, known as a garrett.
 However, they are not good for rainfall-heavy areas as the top of the roof is typically not pitched at a sufficiently steep angle.

 5. Skillion Roof